310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 You moved accordingly to the situation!
 Good job, good job! ♪

-You could've just called me, though. … Ah!
+You could've just called me, though. …Ah!
 Did you think you'd get scolded for using your phone during practice?
 {% endbubble %}

 {% bubble Shinobu %}
 Incredible as always, Isara-dono!
 You truly have great perception!
 Indeed, and so I told them I was in need of the bathroom, and quickly left to call for you.

-I had left my things behind, so all I could do was dash to your side.
+I had left my belongings behind, so all I could do was dash to your side.

 But I was right to bring you here!
 You are truly a relief to have around!
-Seriously, I respect you~!☆
+Seriously, I respect you~! ☆
 {% endbubble %}

 {% bubble Mao %}